Auth-Code: Alternative systems

 The .uk and .co.uk domain registry, instead of using a passcode, has the domain owner specify the new registrar using the old registrar.
 The destination registrar is specified using the destination's registrar tag, also known as an Internet Provider Security (IPS) tag or Nominet Provider tag.

 Some registries use a document based approach either in conjunction with or instead of an Auth-Code.
 An example for that is .hu for which the registrant has to fill out a document and send it to the new registrar, who sends it to the registry to fulfill the domain transfer.

-The .is domain registry uses the domains admin NIC handle and the old registrar has to update it to the new registrars NIC handle.
+The .is domain registry uses the domain admin's NIC handle, and the old registrar has to update it to the new registrar's NIC handle.

 Some other registries use an email template (that may or may not be in part processed automatically) like .lr or .jm.
 In this case the technical contact is set to the registrar and can be updated by sending an updated template from the registrant or admin contacts email address.